dezanche/LinacSimPy/README.md

 - changed name to LinacSimPy
 - layout changes to accommodate longer labels for clarity
 - changed `us` to use the proper micro symbol, i.e., $\mu$
+- restored ability to resize windows

 ## Known Issues
-- windows and items inside are not resizable
 - input and output quantities are not grouped clearly in the main window
 - general layout of the main window can be improved
 - input values can be entered only using the sliders, not with the text boxes